BMW iX3 interior, dashboard & comfort

 The inside of the BMW iX3 is logically laid-out and well built, but rival models' cabins feel more modern and more luxurious

-Inside, the iX3 feels much like any other BMW X3, save for some blue-coloured trim – not a bad thing, but not especially exciting, either.
-Build quality is excellent and the infotainment system is among the best available anywhere, but some buyers may prefer the more fashion-forward Jaguar I-Pace or Audi e-tron.
+Inside, the iX3 feels much like any other BMW X3, save for some blue-coloured trim dotted around the cabin – not a bad thing, but not especially exciting, either.
+Build quality is excellent and the infotainment system is among the best available anywhere – though it definitely doesn’t look or feel as cutting-edge as the systems you’ll find in more modern BMWs.
+As a result, some buyers may prefer the more fashion-forward Jaguar I-Pace or Audi Q8 e-tron – or even the smaller iX1 and larger iX.
 Those looking for a more minimalist approach will be catered for by a Tesla or Polestar.

 BMW iX3 dashboard